efren-palacios/duellinks/_posts/deck-types/guides/2018-02-04-rez-guide-by-insano.md

 - Opp sets 1 card to start turn, it is a Bacon.
 - Starts by summoning a gozuki or a samurai but uses its effect to send a REZ to the grave, your opponent most likely has Bacon in their hand and are going to set a spirit.
 - Setting up their field with all their monster with a card in hand and no backrow, they are going to use AMA.
-- Opponent starts by summoning Gozuki and sending a Samurai Skull to the Grave, they most likely have a Rez in hand.
+- Opponent starts by summoning Gozuki and sending a Samurai Skull to the Grave, they most likely have a REZ in hand.

 ---